 Zapier now knows that we want to record an action from the platform, so the next step is to actually link our TutorCruncher account.
 A pop up box will show asking you to paste in your API key, and you can find this by going to System > Settings > Integrations & choosing the Zapier integration.
 Here's more info on that.

-Now that you've pasted in your API key, the next stop is to copy the Webhook URL displayed in Zapier & paste that back in your Zapier integration within your TutorCruncher account.
+Now that you've pasted in your API key, the next stop is to copy the Webhook URL displayed in Zapier & paste that back in your Zapier integration within your TutorCruncher account (You will need to choose + Add Integration in Settings > TutorCruncher API > API & name it 'Zapier')

 Your TutorCruncher & Zapier account should now be linked, so the next step is to tell Zapier what information you want to capture.
 In order to do this, we'll need to make an action within our TutorCruncher account & test the trigger.
 In this example, we'll be creating a client profile.
 The important thing to note is you'll need to complete the action within TutorCruncher before clicking the 'Test Trigger' button in Zapier.
 Once you have created a client (People > Clients), click the 'Test Trigger' button.
 TutorCruncher will return all the information relating to that newly created client back within Zapier.